TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 13/Mark 13.18.md

 ---

-And pray ye that it be not in the winter.
+Pray that your flight won't be in the winter.